 10. Hike the Pyrenees

 The majestic mountain chain that walls off France is laced with medieval villages, high mountain walking trails, and great skiing.
-It’s also the traditional start of The Camino.
-You can hike through the Pyrenees on one of three established routes but it takes most people almost two months to complete the entire trek.
-Of course, you can also just hop on the Camino for a single-day hike or weekend hiking trip.
+It’s also the traditional start of the Camino (see #3 above).
+You can hike through the Pyrenees on one of three established routes, but it takes most people almost two months to complete the entire trek (choose spring or fall, summer will be extremely hot).
+Of course, you can also just hop on the Camino for a single-day hike or weekend hiking trip along one of the moderate routes.
 If you don’t want to go solo, you can take a full-day hiking tour of the Pyrenees from Barcelona with Get Your Guide.

 11. Visit the Guggenheim Museum